cjsingh8512/azure-cosmosdb-bulkingestion/src/docs/CosmosDBImportUserGuide.md

    b.
 Standard collection for distributing load across multiple workers and for storing the migration status.

-[!NOTE]
+> [!NOTE]
-Only account creation is mandatory and rest you can provide in the settings file, tool generates the collections if they don't exist.
+> Only account creation is mandatory, rest you can provide in the settings file, tool generates the collections if they don't exist.
 For help reach out cosmosdbasks@microsoft.com
  ​

 ## Tool Setup: